[In this world you will have trouble]

 We live in a basement suite, but that doesn’t mean that mold should be an issue if this house was built right, and we have sufficient heat.
 Unfortunately, it’s pretty common for people to selfishly cut corners.

 I’ve had my concerns about this house because we do know that not everything is built to code.
-The fan above our stove doesn’t even vent outside (It vents into the suite), and the heating has it’s issues too.
-Some of the rooms are cold while others are too warm.
 On occasion I’ve wondered if this suite itself has been making us worse.

 (spots of mold on a purse)

 So we’ve informed our Landlord, who says that he will get back to us soon.
-I don’t know if it’s this place, a bad neighbor, the rainy weather, or a combination that has caused mold, but this wasn’t the first sign of “plague”.
-This particular neighbor, himself, breeds numerous problems.
+I don’t know if it’s this place, not enough heat, the rainy weather, or a combination that has caused mold, but this wasn’t the first sign of “plague.”
+This particular neighbor has caused numerous problems.
+They say that ignorance is bliss, but tell this to those who suffer for the ones who won’t listen, learn and take correction.
+Thankfully Jesus came to open our eyes and save us from ourselves.

 “Jesus said, “Father, forgive them, for they do not know what they are doing.”
 And they divided up his clothes by casting lots.”